teganbroderick/Plant-Texter/README.md

 #### SMS Feature <br>
 Every day at 9am, a scheduler checks the maximum temperature in Berkeley for the day.
-If it is greater than or equal to 25 degrees celcius, I receive a text message telling me to consider giving my plants some extra water.
+If it is greater than or equal to 25 degrees celcius, I receive a text message telling me to consider giving my plants some extra water. <br>
 <img src="https://raw.githubusercontent.com/teganbroderick/plant-texter/master/static/img/plant-texter-sms.png" width="40%" height="40%"/>